hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="openldapcheckinmanagelibrary"></a>
 # **OpenLDAPCheckInManageLibrary**
-> void OpenLDAPCheckInManageLibrary (string name, OpenLDAPCheckInManageLibraryRequest openLDAPCheckInManageLibraryRequest, string openldapMountPath = null)
+> void OpenLDAPCheckInManageLibrary (OpenLDAPCheckInManageLibraryRequest openLDAPCheckInManageLibraryRequest, string name, string openldapMountPath = "openldap", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.